Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Spanda.
 A Sanskrit word meaning “vibration” refers to a key concept of Kashmir’s Shaivism according to which the ultimate reality itself “quivers,” that is, is inherently creative rather than static (as conceived in Advaita Vedanta).

 Sutra, also Sutta.
-A Pali/Sanskrit phrase which means thread or stitch.
-It refers to an aphorism or wisdom phrase that serves as a key to teaching sacred texts.
-In Buddhism there are the Diamond Sutra and the Heart Sutra, in Vedanta are the Yoga Sutras and others.
+A Pali/Sanskrit phrase which translates as thread or stitch which holds things together.
+Like stitching your attention to the source of your attention.
+Used for thousands of years by millions of people, these aphorisms or wisdom phrases serve as a key to teaching sacred texts.
+Similar to a mantra, a sutra is a sound or vibration that when repeated, sews your intention (coded in the sound) into the field of pure awareness.
+Vedantic sutras includ the Yoga Sutras.
+In Buddhism are the Diamond Sutra and the Heart Sutra, which are regarded as records of the oral teachings of the historical Buddha.
 The chanting of sutras can be considered singing, but more commonly, chanting is rhythmic while speaking in a normal tone of voice.
-Some sutras are intentionally recited in a monotone.
-Sutras are chanted as part of most Zen gatherings, whether the occasion is for a special ceremony or regular weekly zazen meetings.
-In Zen, a short sutra is called a gatha.
+Some sutras are intentionally recited in a monotone, as in those chanted in Zen gatherings.
+In Zen, a sutra is called a gatha.

 Swadharma.
 A Sanskrit term which refers to a specific form of dharma, which includes one’s intrinsic nature and authentic attributes, inclinations, and potentials.
 Uncovering one’s swadharma reveals what affirms deep within, and your purpose unfolds through this affirmation.
 This discovery becomes a foundation for leading a purposeful and fulfilling life.